kazuo-isobe/isobe-lab/index.md

 A postdoctoral position is available in the Isobe Lab at the Institute of Ecology, Peking University.
 We welcome highly motivated researchers from diverse backgrounds.

 General information about the program can be found **[here](https://postdocs.pku.edu.cn/zpxx/6bc7169d3e1240d18062ab42ff9c662f.htm)**:
-Interested applicants should send the following materials by email:
+Interested applicants should send the CV, list of publications, and research statement by email:
-- CV
-- List of publications
-- Research statement

 ## Contact
 Kazuo Isobe